Paul Goldschmidt Player Props: Cardinals vs. Yankees

-The St. Louis Cardinals, including Paul Goldschmidt (hitting .293 in his past 10 games, with a double, three home runs, four walks and 11 RBI), take on starter Luis Severino and the New York Yankees at Busch Stadium, Friday at 8:15 PM ET.
+The St. Louis Cardinals and Paul Goldschmidt, who went 0-for-3 last time in action, battle Luis Severino and the New York Yankees at Busch Stadium, Saturday at 2:15 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Astros.
+In his last game he had a hitless performance (0-for-3) against the Astros.

 Paul Goldschmidt Game Info & Props vs. the Yankees